-I'm really excited about this post so excuse me if i run on for a bit..
+I'm really excited about this post so that I may run on a bit.

 or find some 'secret sauce',